 Work premiums designated as bonus rates and which are stated as a percentage, shall be added to the employee's basic hourly rate of compensation.
-When more than one premium is applicable, each premium shall separately be added to the employee's basic hourly rate.
+When more than one ARTICLE 5.
+HOURS OF WORK, PREMIUMS AND COMPENSATION (Cont'd) premium is applicable, each premium shall separately be added to the employee's basic hourly rate.
 Premiums shall not be pyramided or compounded.